bmpenuelas/OrbBit/README.md

 OrbBit - look a bit into the future
 ===================================

-The OrbBit API is a means, not an end.
-It's a development accelerator for the robots that perform analysis and automatic trading.
+The OrbBit API empowers robots to perform analysis and automatic trading on cryptocurrency markets.

 It contains all the functions that:
  - May be used by several robots, so that they are implemented only once.